mxc2/summer-internship/README.md

 ### License
 ![Image of Copyright](https://camo.githubusercontent.com/9e918e1e7cd28a73246cf1c8d2c9903da3e487a65931c823a2391afe4b4a0d04/68747470733a2f2f6c6963656e7365627574746f6e732e6e65742f702f7a65726f2f312e302f38387833312e706e67)

-To the extent possible under law, Marcus-Indrek Simmer, Stella-Marii Tamme, Margen Peterson ja Margarita Zahharova hav waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Marcus-Indrek Simmer, Stella-Marii Tamme, Margen Peterson ja Margarita Zahharova have waived all copyright and related or neighboring rights to this work.